cpruvost/blockchainworkshop/README.md

 - Deploy the Go Chain Code and expose it via REST nodes.
 - Call the Chain Code via REST Service with POSTMAN.
 - Call the Chain Code using the Java SDK and VSCode.
+- Optional : Use Infra As Code to create Oracle Blockchain Network

 Do not hesitate to use it and ask for enhancements if you have any ideas.